 There are no specific health problems on this ride.
 Strong sun protection is advised.
 On the walk in the Reserve La Seputura on Day 6 there may be small ticks in the long grass, so we suggest to bring a spray on insect repellent for boots/trousers and a change of clothes for after the walk.
 These ticks do not carry disease but can be uncomfortable if you are bitten.

 In Mexico the supply voltage is 127V.
 If the appliance or its power supply are not dual voltage rated, the single voltage appliance will have to be used alongside a voltage transformer or converter to allow the appliance to work safely and properly (unless the appliance operates at 127V).

 There is electricity on most nights for charging cameras and laptops and telephone reception on most days at some point.
 Once out of San Cristobal it is hard to buy film and batteries.

 Pack one set of warm clothes for the time in San Cristobal, the rest of the time it will be warm to hot and sometimes humid on the coast.

 Jodpurs and spares

 Riding boots suitable for walking in

-Set dates all year round except at Easter or Christmas,
+9d/8n programme available all year round except at Easter or Christmas, dates on request.

 |Riding days||Product item description||£|